All resources

 Step 2: Feature Engineering using the TRANSFORM Statement

 In BigQuery ML, you can enhance model training using the TRANSFORM clause for feature engineering and data preprocessing.
-Instead of relying solely on raw data,
+Instead of relying solely on raw data, machine learning models achieve better accuracy with proper feature engineering and preprocessing.

 This enables both feature selection and engineering, providing the model with more relevant and refined features.
 The TRANSFORM clause helps data analysts and BI professionals ensure that their models use the most meaningful data, leading to improved predictions and analysis accuracy.